You don’t need to be able to time the real estate market to make money.

 There is a lot of talk and concern about being able to time real estate moves to invest safely and profitably.
 It’s really hard to do, unless you control the market.
 Fortunately, some of the most notable, admired, and successful real estate investors swear that you shouldn’t try to time the market at all.

 The Challenges of Trying to Time the Market

 Most are driven to try and time the market, to pinpoint the best moment to buy and sell.
 Still, there are many challenges to timing the market.
 Just look at the percentage of investors and banks that fell in 2008.
 Very, very few made it.
 They failed to time the market.

 It’s hard to do for many reasons.
 First, there are so many factors involved.
-We can see some of the very visible common-sense signs ourselves, like affordability and over building.
-Then there are factors like interest rates, economic policy that impacts jobs, advances in technology, and natural disasters, which are out of our control.
+We can see some of the very visible common-sense signs ourselves, like affordability and overbuilding.
+Then, there are factors like interest rates, economic policy that impacts jobs, advances in technology, natural disasters, and worldwide pandemics, which are out of our control.